 Week 17 Term Paper and Final Examination due 1500 Minutes Discussion Forum Assignment TIME Discussion 1 Discuss the range of purposes served by the corrections system 60 Minutes Discussion 2 Discuss the Enlightenment and how it contributed to the development of the corrections system (b).
 Discuss the linkages between slavery and prison labor 60 Minutes Discussion 3 Compare and contrast specific and general deterrence (b).
 What in your opinion are the merits of indeterminate sentencing?
 60 Minutes Discussion 4 What are the main functions of jails? (b).
 Discuss some of the alternatives to jails that you are familiar with.
-60 Minutes Discussion 5 What are the two major perspectives on the purpose of probation? (b).
-Discuss two of the ways that probation can be revoked.
-Discussion 6 What are the goals of the prisoner classification systems.
+60 Minutes Discussion 6 What are the goals of the prisoner classification systems.
 Discuss the problems administrators face in implementing them.
 Discussion 7 What are the main differences between probation and parole? (b).
 What is the role of parole board?
 Discussion 8 List the ways that juvenile offenders are sanctioned. (b).
 What are the similarities and differences between the early Houses of Refuge and current juvenile corrections practice?
 Discussion 9 How much training and education should a probation officer have? (b).
 What do you think are the reasons for the difficulty of recruiting minority staff in rural areas?
-Discussion 10 What do you think are the implications of the fact that more African Americans are under criminal justice supervision than were slaves prior to the Civil War? (b).
+Discussion 10 What do you think are the implications of the fact that more African Americans are under criminal justice supervision 60 Minutes than were slaves prior to the Civil War? (b).
 What are the advantages and disadvantages of native Americans having a separate system of justice on Native lands?
-60 Minutes Discussion 11 Define community justice and show how it differs from criminal justice (b).
+Discussion 11 Define community justice and show how it differs from criminal justice (b).
 Identify the arguments in favor of community justice.
 60 Minutes TOTAL 4890